-Bloat can be tough to prevent because the exact cause of it is not always known, and your dog may get it even when you take precautions to prevent it.
+Bloat can be tough to prevent because the exact cause is not always known, and your dog may get it even when you take precautions to avoid it.

-To be on the safe side, you might want to try these 5 tips to prevent bloat in your dog:
+To be on the safe side, you might want to try these five tips to prevent bloat in your dog: